-Total Revenues and other Funding Sources Total revenues and other funding sources of governmental funds (Exhibit 4) \$ 37,863,849 No changes Total revenues of governmental activities in the Statement of Activities (Exhibit 6) \$ 37,863,849 Total Expenditures/Expenses Total expenditures reported in governmental funds (Exhibit 4) \$ 39,793,528 In the Statement of Activities, certain operating expenses (compensated absences) are measured by the amounts earned during the year.
+Total Revenues and other Funding Sources

+Total revenues and other funding sources of governmental funds (Exhibit 4) \$ 41,256,857 No changes - Total revenues of governmental activities in the Statement of Activities (Exhibit 6) \$ 41,256,857 Total Expenditures/Expenses Total expenditures reported in governmental funds (Exhibit 4) \$ 42,733,138 In the Statement of Activities, certain operating expenses (compensated absences) are measured by the amounts earned during the year.
 In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amounts actually paid).
 Compensated absences used was greater than the amount earned during the year.
-(Exhibit 6) 7 6 1 1 When the purchase or construction of capital assets is financed through governmental funds, the resources expended for those assets are reported as expenditures in the years they are incurred.
+(Exhibit 6) (39,004) When the purchase or construction of capital assets is financed through governmental funds, the resources expended for those assets are reported as expenditures in the years they are incurred.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation/ amortization expense.
 This is the amount by which captial expenditures exceeded depreciation expense in the current year.
-(Exhibit 6) 7,611 (2,544,971)
+(Exhibit 6) (437,219) In the Statement of Activities, accrued interest expense is measured by the amount accrued at the end of the year.
+In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amounts actually paid).
+Accrued interest was more than the amount accrued during the prior year.
+(Exhibit 6) (173,590)